-Applicants for Sand Mining operations or cable/pipeline installations within habitats critical to the survival of rare animals and plants shall submit the Development proposal to the Massachusetts Natural Heritage and Endangered Species Program for review and comment.
+Rare Species Habitat: Applicants for sand mining operations or cable/pipeline installations within habitats critical to the survival of rare animals and plants shall submit the development proposal to the Massachusetts Natural Heritage and Endangered Species Program for review and comment.
 Development that would adversely affect habitat of local populations of rare wildlife and plants shall not be permitted.
-Development may be permitted where the proponent can demonstrate that such Development will not adversely affect such habitat.
-A wildlife and plant habitat management plan may be required as a condition of approval when Development or redevelopment is permitted in critical wildlife and plant habitat areas.
+Development may be permitted where the proponent can demonstrate that such development will not adversely affect such habitat.
+A wildlife and plant habitat management plan may be required as a condition of approval when development or redevelopment is permitted in critical wildlife and plant habitat areas.

-MR1.16 Construction Noise

-Applicants shall provide a Construction Noise Mitigation Plan to the Commission for review and approval.
-Such plan shall address issues to avoid or minimize construction noise impacts on marine mammals and sea turtles, including but not limited to an assessment of the construction noise impacts on marine life, a monitoring plan for tracking marine mammals and sea turtles entering the construction zone, and a mitigation plan, including time-of-year (TOY) restrictions on construction, to avoid or minimize construction noise impacts on marine mammals and sea turtles.
+Goal MR 1 (continued) Construction Noise: Applicants shall provide a Construction Noise Mitigation Plan to the review and approval.
+Such plan shall address issues to avoid or minimize construction noise mammals and sea turtles, including but not limited to an assessment of the construction not marine life, a monitoring plan for tracking marine mammals and sea turtles entering the coal mitigation plan, including time-of-year (TOY) restrictions on construction, to avoid or minimoise impacts on marine mammals and sea turtles. e impacts on marine bise impacts on nstruction zone, and Cumulative Impacts: As part of an application for offshore development, the cumulative existing or permitted offshore WECFs, sand mining operations, and cables and pipelines wit County shall be considered.
+Applicants shall identify on a map all of the existing or permitte ongoing or prior sand mining operations, or cable or pipeline installations within Barnstable Commission shall determine whether the public benefits of the development outweigh the cimpacts to resources protected under the Act. thin Barnstable ed offshore WECFs, e County, and the Coordinated Conduit Crossings: Applicants shall coordinate conduit installations with pipeline routes to the maximum extent feasible in order to minimize harm to the environment Archaeological Resources: Where development is proposed on or adjacent to known an sites with high archaeological sensitivity as identified by the Massachusetts Board of Under Resources and/or the Massachusetts Historical Commission, it shall be configured to prote Applicants shall conduct a predevelopment investigation of such sites early in the site plant as a guide for layout of the development. water Archaeological ct such resources. , itional Performance Standards Applicable to All Sand Mining Projects: Coastal Landforms: Applicants for sand mining operations shall provide a report on the of the proposed project on local sediment transport and wave patterns, on regional sediment the borrow and placement sites, and on the adjacent areas.
+Sand mining operations shall not currents or wave conditions in a way that results in adverse effects on existing coastal landf bank erosion), infrastructure, navigation, and public/private property, including saltwater in nt budgets of both ot change ocean forms (e.g., coastal freshwater resources.

-MR1.17 Cumulative Impacts

-As part of an application for offshore Development, the cumulative impacts of any existing or permitted offshore WECFs, Sand Mining operations, and cables and pipelines within Barnstable County shall be considered.
-Applicants shall identify on a map all of the existing or permitted offshore WECFs, ongoing or prior Sand Mining operations, or cable or pipeline installations within Barnstable County, and the Commission shall determine whether the public benefits of the Development outweigh the cumulative adverse impacts to resources protected under the Act.

-MR1.18 Coordinated Conduit Crossings

-Applicants shall coordinate conduit installations with existing cable or pipeline routes to the maximum extent feasible in order to minimize harm to the environment.

-MR1.19 Archaeological Resources

-Where Development is proposed on or adjacent to known archaeological sites or sites with high archaeological sensitivity as identified by the Massachusetts Board of Underwater Archaeological Resources and/or the Massachusetts Historical Commission, it shall be configured to protect such resources.
-Applicants shall conduct a predevelopment investigation of such sites early in the site planning process to serve as a guide for layout of the Development.

-Additional Performance Standards Applicable to All Sand Mining Projects

-MR1.20 Coastal Landforms

-Applicants for Sand Mining operations shall provide a report on the potential impacts of the proposed project on local sediment transport and wave patterns, on regional sediment budgets of both the borrow and placement sites, and on the adjacent areas.
-Sand Mining operations shall not change ocean currents or wave conditions in a way that results in adverse effects on existing coastal landforms (e.g. coastal bank erosion), infrastructure, navigation, and public/private property, including saltwater intrusion on landward freshwater resources.

-MR1.21 Minimizing Impacts to Benthic Resources

-Sand mining projects shall be designed to minimize impacts to benthic resources and encourage recolonization.
+Minimizing Impacts to Benthic Resources: Sand mining projects shall be designed to minimize impacts to benthic resources and encourage recolonization.
 To minimize impacts and promote recolonization of mined areas, the total removal of substrate shall be avoided.
 Projects shall be designed using practices including, but not limited to, retaining refuge patches or strips through a sand mining site to promote recolonization of the post-mining site to pre-mined benthic communities and related or dependent marine life.